Display-Lab/knowledge-base/readme.md

-# Precision Feedback Knowledge Base
+# Precision Feedback Knowledge Base (PFKB)
-Healthcare professionals must learn continuously as a core part of their work.
-However, as health and biomedical knowledge continue to be produced at an increasing rate, better tools to support healthcare professionals' continuous learning are needed.
-Tools for learning from clinical data are widely available in the form of clinical quality dashboards and feedback reports, but these seem to be infrequently used.
-A key challenge for health systems in using feedback reports and dashboards is to recognize when clinical data are useful as feedback for healthcare professional learning.

-Feedback takes many different forms.
-Precision feedback is an approach to enhance performance feedback reports and dashboards with brief feedback messages for the purposes of coaching and appreciation.
-Coaching feedback motivates performance improvement, while appreciation feedback motivates performance sustainment, to support healthcare professionals in providing better care that results in better health for patients.

-We developed the Precision Feedback Knowledge Base (PFKB) as a computable knowledge foundation for a precision feedback system.
-PFKB is a collection of computable biomedical knowledge for the purpose of processing clinical performance data to identify coaching and appreciation feedback messages that may represent the highest-value performance information an organization has for healthcare professionals to learn to improve and sustain their clinical performance.
+PFKB is a collection of models and algorithms for the purpose of generating precision feedback.
+It is designed to be used by [SCAFFOLD](https://github.com/Display-Lab/scaffold) (Scalable Coaching and Appreciation Feedback For Optimal Learning and Decision-making), a precision feedback system. processing clinical performance data to identify coaching and appreciation feedback messages that may represent the highest-value performance information an organization has for healthcare professionals to learn to improve and sustain their clinical performance.

 ## Elements of the Knowledge Base